 In order for Prist to work properly, it must be added at the same time your aircraft is fueled.
 Some aircraft fueling stations already sell pre-mixed fuel with the Prist additive to make it easier for pilots to ensure the Prist is added properly.
 The cost of pre-mixed fuel is more expensive by about three cents a gallon but this a small price to pay when considering the safety gained by using Prist.

 There are several private jet aircraft that make Prist mandatory for safe flight operations.
 These aircraft include the Beechjet 400, Learjet 25 and 35, Citation I and II and the Piaggio Avanti.
 In addition, a growing number of very light aircraft in the charter market are making Prist mandatory for flight operations.
 There’s also aircraft with fuel heating systems that do not require Prist or other fuel additive.

 For your next charter flight, ask your pilots if they added Prist or other fuel additive to your fuel system before takeoff.
 This will ensure that your pilots have taken the necessary precautions to protect you and your aircraft from fuel system icing occurring in flight.
 Another option is to call a reputable air charter agency such as Stratos Jet Charters to suggest an available charter aircraft with built-in fuel heaters that can prevent fuel system icing.

-Are you ready to book your Los Angeles and Seattle charter flight yet?
+Are you ready to book your London and Miami charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!Call 888-593-9066